-It's the system of choice for at least one out of every three new homes built in Texas...an On-Site Sewage Facility (OSSF), commonly called a "septic system."
-The sudden increase of new housing in suburban and once-rural areas means that more Texas households than ever depend on an OSSF for treatment and disposal of domestic sewage.
+It's the system of choice for many new homes built in Texas...an On-Site Sewage Facility (OSSF), commonly called a "septic system."
+The sudden increase of new housing in suburban and rural areas means that more Texas households depend on an OSSF for treatment and disposal of domestic sewage.
 In recent years, as many as 50,000 new systems have been permitted annually, most in high growth areas of the state.
-New approaches to designing and overseeing OSSFs ensure systems do their job properly and protect their environment.
+New approaches to design and overseeing OSSFs ensure systems do their job properly and protect the environment.

 Authorized agents and representatives also respond to complaints to ensure that an OSSF meets minimum standards.
 If problems are found, the system owner normally has 30 days in which to make substantial progress on remedying the situation.
 After that, the agent can file a criminal complaint with the local justice of the peace.

 OSSFs can handle only domestic sewage.
 Industrial or hazardous waste will ruin an OSSF by literally killing the bacteria that break down the biosolids.
 Remember: septic systems are designed to handle human waste, not chemicals.

 All OSSFs require maintenance at one time or another.
 Conventional anaerobic systems need to have the septic tank pumped out to remove the solids and keep the system from backing up.
 It is recommended that you pump your septic tank every three to five years to prevent short circuiting of the treatment process.
 Access the Sludge Transporter Query online to obtain a list of registered in your area.